barclay/looker/CONTRIBUTING.md

 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request

-As this cookbook is not maintained by Chef, you **do not** need to sign any sort of contributor agreement.
+As this cookbook is open sourced you **do not** need to sign any sort of contributor agreement.
 Simply make your change and open a pull request.

 Contributions will only be accepted if they are fully tested.